Biomedical Engineering Facilities

 Dr. Campbell's research interests are protein analysis, and environmental physiology/biochemistry

-William Wolf, Ph.D., Assistant Professor of the School of Biological Sciences, Location: CTH 123
+William Wolf, Ph.D., Assistant Professor of the School of Biological Sciences, Location: Carson-Taylor Hall 123

 Dr. Wolf's research interests are serine proteases in cancer biology, developmental biology, and cancer gene therapy.